 Salesforce is a complex and flexible tool.
 The implication of this flexibility is that you will likely need to make lots of decisions throughout your implementation.

-- what is your skill level and your staff skill level
+- what is your skill level and your staff’s skill level

-So you need to be aware that as much as Salesforce is a technical tool implementing it can have effect on your organizations business process and policies.
+So you need to be aware that as much as Salesforce is a technical tool, implementing it can have an effect on your organization’s business process and policies.

 We’ll highlight some decisions in the blog post to show you what we mean by this but just know there are lots of different options for you.

-First, we’re going to talk about same of the ways in which Salesforce can help you with prospect research.
+First, we’re going to talk about some of the ways in which Salesforce can help you with prospect research.